Cape Town has a sensational theatre culture and we invite you to sample the ...

 Gordon Searle Street | Retreat | Cape Town | +27 (0) 21 712 2146

-Join the 67 Blankets for Nelson Mandela Day Initiative at the V&A Waterfront
+Make Bracelets and Join the Amazing Race at the V&A Waterfront

 Join the Million Meal Challenge by Stop Hunger Now

 This non-profit organisation works with staff at the Valkenberg Psychiatric Hospital in Observatory to help comfort patients during their stay at the facility and support them on the road to recovery after they are discharged.
-The trust is running a Winter Food Stock Collection for Mandela Day and is calling for donations of non-perishable food items to be dropped off at the hospital on 18 July.
+The trust is hosting a Christmas in July celebration to bring some fun to the 480 patients this winter and invites you to donate Christmas trees, lights, tinsel and other decorations on Monday, 18 July.
 In addition, the trust is looking for volunteers to coordinate collections of several other kinds of goods, including clothing, unwanted household items and DVDs.
 These goods will be sold in the hospital’s second-hand shop, and profits will go toward the hospital’s efforts.
 So, why not ask friends and folks in your neighbourhood, office or school to do a bit of food shopping and spring cleaning and see what they have – then organise a quick excursion to deliver the items?
-Go to Friendsofvalkenberg.co.za for more information and email email@example.com for specifics.
+Go to Friendsofvalkenberg.co.za for more information and email firstname.lastname@example.org for specifics.

 Valkenberg Hospital | Observatory Road | Observatory | Cape Town | +27 (0) 21 447 2092